GoogleCloudPlatform/dotnet-docs-samples/retail/interactive-tutorial/TestResourcesSetupCleanup/TEST_RESOURCES_SETUP_CLEANUP.md

 ## Import catalog data

-There is a JSON file with valid products prepared in the `Snippets` directory:
+There is a JSON file with valid products prepared in the `TestResourcesSetupCleanup` directory:
-`Snippets/resources/products.json`.
+`TestResourcesSetupCleanup/resources/products.json`.

 Run the `CreateTestResources.cs` to perform the following actions:
    - create the GCS bucket <BUCKET_NAME>,